Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/edit-actions.md

 Although there are many [default key bindings](default-key-bindings.md) for edit actions in SyntaxEditor, it's easy to add new ones.

 Binding of edit actions to a keyboard shortcut is done in three steps.
-In the following example, we will bind the `CustomAction` edit action defined above to the `Ctrl+R` keyboard shortcut.
+In the following example, we will bind the `CustomAction` edit action defined above to the <kbd>Ctrl</kbd>+<kbd>R</kbd> keyboard shortcut.

 ### Create a Static Command